The Scottish public sector spends more than £14.5 billion a year buying goods, services and works.

 We set out progress in Public Procurement Reform Programme 2006 to 2016: achievements and impact.

-Details of work to deliver continuous improvement in procurement in Scotland is captured and measured in workplans which are reviewed annually.
+Details of work to deliver continuous improvement in procurement in Scotland is captured and measured in workplans, last reviewed in 2019.

 Our procurement strategy, refreshed annually, sets out how we plan to carry out our procurements for each financial year.